Cultural psychology: Need for expanded cultural research

 According to Richard Shweder, there has been repeated failure to replicate Western psychology laboratory findings in non-Western settings.

 Therefore, a major goal of cultural psychology is to have many and varied cultures contribute to basic psychological theories in order to correct these theories so that they become more relevant to the predictions, descriptions, and explanations of all human behaviors, not just Western ones.
 This goal is shared by many of the scholars who promote the indigenous psychology approach.
 In an attempt to show the interrelated interests of cultural and indigenous psychology, cultural psychologist Pradeep Chakkarath emphasizes that international mainstream psychology, as it has been exported to most regions of the world by the so-called West, is only one among many indigenous psychologies and therefore may not have enough intercultural expertise to claim, as it frequently does, that its theories have universal validity.
 Accordingly, cultural groups have diverse ways of defining emotional problems, as well as distinguishing between physical and mental distress.
 For example, Arthur Kleinman has shown how the notion of depression in Chinese culture has been associated with physiological problems, before becoming acknowledged more recently as an emotional concern.
 Furthermore, the type of therapy people pursue is influenced by cultural conceptions of privacy and shame, as well as the stigmas associated with specific problems.

 The acronym W.E.I.R.D. describes populations that are Western, Educated, Industrialized, Rich, and Democratic.
 Thus far, W.E.I.R.D. populations have been vastly overrepresented in psychological research.
 In an analysis of top journals in the psychology discipline, it was found that 96% of subjects who participated in those studies came from Western Industrialized countries, with 68% of them coming from the United States.
-This is largely due to the fact that 99% of the authors of these journals were at Western Universities with 73% of them at American Universities.
+This is largely because 99% of the authors of these journals were at Western Universities with 73% of them at American Universities.
 With this information, it is concluded that 96% of psychological findings come from W.E.I.R.D. countries.
 Findings from psychology research utilizing primarily W.E.I.R.D. populations are often labeled as universal theories and are inaccurately applied to other cultures.